secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 When an event is rescheduled or cancelled, the FMC is responsible for updating the [Marketing Calendar](https://docs.google.com/spreadsheets/d/1ni6gKeWhjtrNppMdYvPESsCRjDbfVdYjTNtUtcNBFGg/edit#gid=571560493).
 - For a reschedued event, the FMC will update the start and end dates in columns A & B.
-- For a cancelled event, the FMC will select the event line item and add a strikethrough to indicate the event has been cancelled.
+- For a cancelled event, the FMC will select the event line item and add a strikethrough to indicate the event has been cancelled or simply delete the line item.
+- Ensure the SFDC campaign has been marked `aborted`

 ## Rescheduling or Cancelling a Self-Service Event